CiscoDevNet/msx-developer-guides/10-msx-dev-proxy/01-installing-the-msx-dev-proxy.md

 ## Conclusion
-You now have all the software required to serve an SLM component UI locally against a remove MSX instance.
+You now have all the software required to serve an SLM component UI locally against a remote MSX instance.

 | [NEXT](02-finding-an-slm-component-ui-path.md) | [HOME](../index.md#msx-dev-proxy) |